xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 4096
      - The Yi series models are large language models trained from scratch by developers at 01.AI.

+   * - :ref:`yi-coder <models_llm_yi-coder>`
+     - generate
+     - 131072
+     - Yi-Coder is a series of open-source code language models that delivers state-of-the-art coding performance with fewer than 10 billion parameters.Excelling in long-context understanding with a maximum context length of 128K tokens.Supporting 52 major programming languages, including popular ones such as Java, Python, JavaScript, and C++.

+   * - :ref:`yi-coder-chat <models_llm_yi-coder-chat>`
+     - chat
+     - 131072
+     - Yi-Coder is a series of open-source code language models that delivers state-of-the-art coding performance with fewer than 10 billion parameters.Excelling in long-context understanding with a maximum context length of 128K tokens.Supporting 52 major programming languages, including popular ones such as Java, Python, JavaScript, and C++.

    * - :ref:`yi-vl-chat <models_llm_yi-vl-chat>`
      - chat, vision
      - 4096